Cavalieri Estimator

 Figure 4.
 Volume estimate and CE estimate for the Cavalieri estimator.

 The shape factor was assigned a value of 6 in this example.
 It is possible to assign a value from estimation or by inspection using a nomogram.
-The shape factor value is not as critical as one might suppose at first.
-To see the effect on the CE by using a shape factor determine by a rough guess see the section on the efficiency of point counting CE.

 In summary the steps of the estimator are: